raymondkeogh/irishcraft/README.md

 Deployment
 ----------

-In order to deploy this project you will need set up accounts with the follwoing services.
+In order to deploy this project you will need set up accounts with the following services.

 - [Github](https://github.com/)
 - [Gitpod](https://gitpod.io/)